judge-meister/mandlebrot_set/README.md

 for floating point number calculations currently and not the MPFR. made a bodge for the MPFR class.

-1. Learn about arbitrary precision arithmatic to extend the possible zoom level.
+1. Learn about arbitrary precision arithmetic to extend the possible zoom level.
 Done.
 Using MPFR.

 1. Move all test programs to sub folder - Done, although I need a better folder name than 'test'.